phillipclapham/neuroweaver/README.md

 ### Integration with GCF

-This framework naturally activates and enhances the advanced cognitive capabilities described in the Generative Cognition Framework (GCF):
+This framework naturally activates and enhances the **potentially more effective** cognitive capabilities described in the Generative Cognition Framework (GCF):

 1. **Pattern Recognition**
    - The mode system maps to natural cognitive states